How to Spring Clean Your Mind, Space and Routine When Life Feels Heavy

 I don’t feel like wearing dresses for every outing or focusing on makeup.
 Whatever it is happening, I am enjoying my slow-living era now.
 Comfy clothes, simple skincare.
 Done 🎀

-The routine refresh with small shifts
+The routine refresh

 This is the part I find most interesting, because routines are so personal.
 What works beautifully for one person might feel completely wrong for another.